bwsd0/dotfiles/README.md

 # dotfiles

-This repository contains personal settings, scripts, for user's a `home/` directory.
+This repository contains personal settings and scripts for user's a `home/` directory.

 ## Installation